xJon/The-1.7.10-Pack/README.md

 Before doing anything, be sure to read the information below.

 #####If you want to report a bug:
-- Remember to provide a crash report and/or the latest log (the-1710-pack/logs) and/or the error text.
+- Remember to provide a crash report and/or the latest log (the-1710-pack/logs) and/or the error picture.
 - To post the crash reports and/or the logs, use a [paste-tool](http://paste.ubuntu.com).
 - Be descriptive, and tell all the information you have.
 From when did the problem start, to what you estimate made the problem.
 - Mention if the problem occurs on client, server or the official server.